Symboli Rudolf: 1986: five-year-old season

 In 1986, Symboli Rudolf went abroad, but Wada and Nohira had subtly different plans in mind.
 Wada wanted to go to the US first in the spring, then to Europe in the fall.
 Nohira's plan, however, was to let Rudolf rest in the spring before going to Europe in the fall.
 This created antagonism between the two, and while Wada's plan would be adopted in the end, none of the stable team went with the horse, leaving him completely up to the staff on-site.
 Wada also wouldn't invite Nohira to foreign races, so Nohira had to travel there on his own dime to watch.

 Wada's plan was to have Symboli Rudolf race first in the G1 San Luis Rey Handicap at Santa Anita Racecourse, then in the San Juan Capistrano Invitational Handicap.
 But during the first of those races, he lost to Dahar and came in 6th place.
 The reason for Rudolf's loss was given as desmitis in the horse's left front leg from having to cross the dirt course in the middle of the track—a famous characteristic of the track—and many Japanese news outlets reported on the same day that Rudolf had been injured and lost the race.
 Okabe had noticed the horse acting strangely during training before the race, and advised the team to pull out, but he wasn't listened to.
 Incidentally, each of Symboli Rudolf's losses were on left-handed courses.

 After returning to Japan and a brief evaluation of returning overseas to race again, Symboli Rudolf was ultimately retired at a ceremony at Nakayama Racecourse on December 7.
 He wore a bib marked with the number 7 and a crown, representing his seven crowns.
+The horse reportedly jostled Yukio Okabe in the saddle, running left and right at will.